anxin16/Capstone-Project-2/Capstone-Report/readme.md

 RandomForestRegressor(n_estimators=100, oob_score=True)|53|100|0.9679|0.0452
 RandomForestRegressor(n_estimators=200, oob_score=True, random_state=50)|53|200|0.9692|0.0434

-From the evaluation result, we can see that RandomForestRegressor with n_estimators=200 is the best model.
+From the evaluation result, we can see that RandomForestRegressor is very good model.
+Among them RandomForestRegressor with n_estimators=200 is the best model.
 It has the highest S^2 and the smallest MSE.
 But this is tested with training dataset.
 We need to use it on test dataset.

 **Predict test dataset with the model**

-Model | MSE with y_train | MSE with y_test
+Model | MSE with training dataset | MSE with test dataset
 --- | --- | ---
 RandomForestRegressor()|0.0633|0.4030
 RandomForestRegressor(max_features=20)|0.07655|0.3929